FishyStix12/WHPython_v1.1/README.md

 5. TCPServer.py - This script is used to help Pentesters to whip up a Threaded TCP Server on python 3.
 Please provide an IPv4 Address or hostname and the appropriate TCP port for this script to work. <br />
 6. netcat.py - A Python implementation of the NetCat tool, offering file transfer, command execution, and interactive command shell functionalities over TCP/IP connections.
 This tool provides <br />
    a flexible command-line interface for both client and server modes, allowing for easy network operations and troubleshooting. <br />
+7. proxy.py - This script implements a basic TCP proxy.
+It listens on a specified local host and port, forwards incoming connections to a remote host and port, and relays data between the client and the remote server.
+It can be used for various purposes such as debugging, monitoring, or modifying network traffic. <br />

 **Example outputs of some of the scripts!** <br />
 1. TCPServer.py output: <br />